hyperledger/aries-vcx/roadmap.md

 # Future work

 ### AIP 2.0
-- Our current priority is to get satisfying AIP1.0 results on [aries-agent-test-harness](https://github.com/hyperledger/aries-agent-test-harness) tests, followed by support for AIP 2.0 in the future.
+Our current priority is to get satisfying AIP1.0 results on [aries-agent-test-harness](https://github.com/hyperledger/aries-agent-test-harness) tests, followed by support for AIP 2.0 in the future.

 ### Multitenancy
-"AriesVCX currently can not manage more than 1 wallet simultaneously.
-Adding this capability is on our roadmap."
+AriesVCX currently can not manage more than 1 wallet simultaneously.
+Adding this capability is on our roadmap.

 # Future vision architecture diagram
 # <img alt="AriesVCX architecture diagram" src="docs/architecture/ariesvcx_architecture_future_180821.png"/>